peterarmstrong/mule-transport-amqp/GUIDE.md

     <amqp:inbound-endpoint queueName="my-queue"
                            connector-ref="amqpAutoAckStrictLocalhostConnector" />

-### Manual message acknowledgement
+### Manual message acknowledgement and rejection

 So far, all incoming messages were automatically acknowledged by the AMQP client.

-The following example shows how to manually acknowledge messages at the end of a flow.
+The following example shows how to manually acknowledge or reject messages within a flow, based on criteria of your choice.

     <amqp:connector name="amqpManualAckLocalhostConnector"
                     virtualHost="my-vhost"